manohargatla/k8s-practice/k8s_notes.md

+## Date:25/04/2023
 ## Kubernetes (K8s)
 * The shortform of k8s is came from the charachters between the kubernetes of (K-s)
 ## Definition of kubernetes
 * Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.
+* Kubernetes lets you create, deploy, manage, and scale application containers across one or more host clusters.
 ## Need for K8s
   ## High Availability (HA):
 * When we run our applications in docker container and if the container fails, we need to manually start the container.